Invasive Species Management: Upland, Wetland & Aquatic Weed Control

 Submerged or submersed plants are those plants that grow almost entirely under the surface of the water, although they do have the potential to “top out” and reach the surface.
 When this occurs, you may also see the tips of the plants grow long enough that they lay over and float on the surface of the water.
 Submersed plants typically cause the most problems for boating, fishing, and aquatic life, because of the density of their growth, and their ability to completely and quickly dominate any aquatic system in which they are found.

-Emergent plants are those species that are rooted in shallow water, but that stand upright with the majority of their plant tissue showing above the surface of the water.
-Typically these species will only grow in very shallow water or along the edges of the water and slightly up onto dry land.
-The growth pattern of emergent plants often limits them to these areas and they are often not an issue in larger lakes or ponds with deeper water, but they can completely dominate shallow shoreline areas and, even worse, destroy hundreds or thousands of acres of wetlands and marsh areas which remain shallow or only slightly wet throughout the year.
+Emergent plants, or emergent vegetation, are those species that are rooted in shallow water, but that stand upright with the majority of their plant tissue showing above the surface of the water.
+Typically these emergent plants will only grow in very shallow water or along the edges of the water and slightly up onto dry land.
+The growth pattern of emergent vegetation often limits them to these areas and they are often not an issue in larger lakes or ponds with deeper water, but they can completely dominate shallow shoreline areas and, even worse, destroy hundreds or thousands of acres of wetlands and marsh areas which remain shallow or only slightly wet throughout the year.

-Management: Emergent aquatic species are great candidates hydro-raking.
+Emergent Vegetation Management: Emergent plants are great candidates hydro-raking.
 A hydro-rake is essentially a floating barge supporting a large rake attachment capable of scooping up more than 500 pounds of plant matter and muck in each scoop.
-During removal, the hydro-rake will withdraw the entire plant, as well as it’s root system underneath—without impacting the delicate shoreline.
+During removal, the hydro-rake will withdraw the entire emergent plant, as well as it’s root system underneath—without impacting the delicate shoreline.

 Floating Aquatic Plants